WMIB

 WMIB (103.5 FM) is an urban contemporary radio station in South Florida.
 It is licensed to Fort Lauderdale, Florida, but it also serves Miami and the Miami metropolitan area.
 The station is owned by iHeartMedia, and the broadcast license is held by iHM Licenses, LLC.
 Its studios are located in Pembroke Pines, and its transmitter site is in Miami Gardens.
 WMIB competes with WEDR.
 WMIB broadcasts with 100,000 watts of effective radiated power and 1,007 feet of height above average terrain from the Guy Gannett broadcasting tower in Miami.
-Other stations on the tower are WSFS, WHYI-FM, WMXJ, WHQT, WMIA-FM, WFLC, WFEZ, WEDR, and WZTU.
+Other stations on the tower are WQAM-FM, WHYI-FM, WMXJ, WHQT, WMIA-FM, WFLC, WFEZ, WEDR, and WZTU.

 WMIB is licensed by the FCC to broadcast in the HD Radio (hybrid) format.

 History

 WWIL-FM & WSRF-FM

 The station began as WWIL-FM in 1959.
 It carried a beautiful music format until 1972, when it changed its call letters to WSRF-FM in 1968.